Michael Jackson Logo

 1995

 The emphasis on the singer’s surname is no accident.
-The content of the compilation, consisting of two parts, is considered his most personal, telling the story of the musician’s life like a diary.
+The compilation, in two parts, is considered his most personal work, serving as a diary of the musician’s life.
 It conveys emotions, experiences, and protests.

-The artist’s family tremendously influenced his creative future and was the starting point.
+The artist’s family had a tremendous influence on his future creative work and was the starting point.
 In it, the musician’s self-determination is found.
 The songs’ themes are a response to accusations of child sexual abuse.
 Therefore, it was important for Jackson to rely on his good name.

 And the emblem conveyed this state.
-With the diminished reputation lost, Michael finds strength in his creative flight and realization of who he is.
+With his reputation diminished, Michael finds strength in his creative flight and in his realization of who he is.

-The letters of the inscription are still narrowed, emphasizing the musician’s slimness.
-The serifs point to individual traits, upbringing, and the nobility of the singer.
+The letters of the inscription are still narrow, emphasizing the musician’s slimness.
+The serifs point to individual traits, upbringing, and the singer’s nobility.
 They hint at the sharp issues of a society that chases sensations, disregarding norms and truth.

 2001